ArtyomV2X/Discord-data-summarizer-gui/README.md

-# Discord data summarizer
+# Discord data summarizer [GUI]
-Really low quality mid script I wrote really quickly, it reads a discord data packets messages and gives you really basic information.
+Rewrite of a script DecimalCubed wrote, it reads a discord data packets messages and gives you really basic information, but made slightly easier thru GUI.

-Gives you information on how many messages you posted, and your most chatted in channels, for the years 2020-2025 (its hardcoded im too lazy to do it better)
+Gives you information on how many messages you posted, and your most chatted in channels, for the years 2020-2025 (its hardcoded, we're too lazy to do it better)
-Doesnt give ANY information on how much time youve spent in vcs, because the file i would need to parse for that is like 4 million lines long and im NOT doing all that
+Doesnt give ANY information on how much time youve spent in vcs.
+I'd have to agree w/ DecimalCubed that it'd be a pain to parse all that data.

-THIS PROGRAM IS REALLY JANKY and not very polished i wrote it very quickly and sloppily, please read the below instructions if you do not know what you are doing
+Program's probably still jank but it seems to work.
+Need to test it but don't have data to test with.

-# This only works on 64 bit windows
+## This works on anything able to run Python and TKinter
-If you are on linux/mac you will have to figure something out on your own sorry
+If you are on linux/mac you will no longer have to figure something out on your own -# You're welcome

 # To use:
 First, obtain a data package, if you already have one, skip this